vgrovestine/cover-art-generator/README.md

 ## Usage

 Complete the fields "Artist", "Title" and "Note", then click the "Generate Cover" button to create a basic cover in the default style.
+Use your favorite screenshot app to capture a copy of the rendered HTML+CSS artwork.

 ## Styling